 Focus on simple, robust actions that still work.

 The structure is not about adding more layers; three layers are sufficient.
-It’s about ensuring that each layer can withstand the failure modes of the previous one.
+It’s about ensuring that each layer can withstand the failure modes of the layer below it.
 This approach is what keeps the 99% rule meaningful.

 Otherwise, it’s merely the same logic failing in the same way—three times in a row.